-Attractions and Things to do in Paris
+Attractions and Things to Do in Paris, France

 1. The Eiffel Tower